-The successive overrelaxation method (SOR) described in this section is a good and appropriate method for simple boundary value problems that do not have to be designed for efficiency.
+The method of successive overrelaxation (SOR) described in this section is a good and appropriate method for simple boundary value problems that do not have to be designed for efficiency.
 It is an iterative method based on the discretization given in equation (5.8).